jayuchawla/animate_charts/README.md

 -   Scraping tables:
     -   Parent table (country wise recent data) and writing to csv file
     -   Extract links from each cell and append to end of csv row
+    -   Enabled caching by introducing a class parameter (cached -> enabled by default)